 Description: This is a loop trail located near Bentonville, Arkansas and is rated as moderate.
 The trail is primarily used for mountain biking and is accessible year-round.
 Slaughter Pen trails are fast and have flow with enough technical stuff to make it hard.

-Coler Creek Preserve Trail
+Coler MTB Preserve Trail

 Length of Trail: 16 miles when completed